United States Men's Curling Championship: History

 The United States Men's Curling Championship was started when Marshall Field and Company was inspired to host an American equivalent to the popular Macdonald Brier in Canada.
-The first championship was held March 27 to 30, 1957 at the Chicago Stadium in Chicago, Illinois.
-Opening night of the championship included a performance by the Scotch Highlander band of University of Iowa, an all female bagpipe and drum band, and were televised by the local television channel WGN-TV.
+The first championship was held from March 27 to 30, 1957 at the Chicago Stadium in Chicago, Illinois.
+The opening night of the championship included a performance by the Scotch Highlander band of University of Iowa, an all female bagpipe and drum band, and were televised by the local television channel WGN-TV.
 Ken Watson, three-time Canadian champion, was hired as the commissioner of play and tasked with overseeing the umpires.
 Ten teams from nine states and one territory (Alaska) competed in a round-robin tournament with Harold Lauber's team from Hibbing, Minnesota coming out victorious.

 Marshall Field and Company again ran the Championship in 1958, held at the Milwaukee Arena in Milwaukee, Wisconsin.
 In 1959 the newly formed United States Curling Association took over the operations of the Championship while Marshall Field and Company continued on as a sponsor.
 That year's Championship was held in Green Bay, Wisconsin at the Brown County Memorial Arena.

 In 1961 Frank Crealock and his team out of Seattle won the fifth National Men's Championship, earning them the opportunity to represent the United States at the 1961 Scotch Cup in Scotland.
 While it was the third year that the Scotch Cup, which would later become the World Men's Curling Championship, was held it was the first year that the United States was invited to compete.
 Crealock competed against the national champions from Canada and Scotland and after a double round-robin all three teams were tied with a 2–2 record.
 A playoff was held to break the tie and the United States lost to Canada to finish third.
-For many years after this the national champion would go on to represent the United States at the World Championships, though eligibility prerequisites were added in recent years.
+For many years after this, the national champion would go on to represent the United States at the World Championships, though eligibility prerequisites were added in recent years.